ccostes/ml/am_explainer/index.md

 SDR receivers capture a "window" of frequencies, and we can tune this window so that it includes the frequency we are interested in.
 This also means that we can receive multiple signals simultaneously if they fall within that window, e.g. simultaneously listening to multiple radio stations; neat!

-## AM Demodulation Process
+## AM Demodulation
 Now that you understand what an AM signal is and how we are receiving it, lets look at each step of the process to turn a raw SDR signal containing an AM signal into audio.

 ### Input signal
 We will start by taking a look at our input signal using what's called a spectrogram.
 This shows the magnitude of a signal at various frequencies on the vertical axis, over time on the horizontal axis.
 Note that these frequencies are relative to where the receiver was tuned, e.g. tuned to 500 kHz, a 300 kHz signal would show up on the plot at -200 kHz.
 The code below reads recorded SDR data, stored as pairs of bytes representing a complex signal, and plots the spectrogram.
-Complex values aren't as scary as they sound, and for our purposes all you really need to know is that it is a two-dimensional signal where the first is referred to as `I` (or *real*), and the second is `Q` (or *imaginary*).
+Complex values aren't as scary as they sound, and in this context all it means is that our input is a two-dimensional signal which includes magnitude (referred to as `I`, or *real*) and phase (or `Q`, a.k.a. *imaginary*) information.

 ```python
 sr_in = 1.04e6  # SDR sampling rate